PretzelTheGreat/mtg_collection_manager/README.md

 By using the pricing info database, I can create a full valuation for my collection, and filter by only rares/mythics or the collection as a whole (in case there are some uncommons or commons that are going for more than $2.00 USD)

+### Requirements

+You need to run `pip install requests` in order for the program to properly request the data from MTGJson.com

 ### Todo list

 #### Adding cards to collection